dasosjt/TodoBackendApp/README.md

 mvn spring-boot:run
 ```

-The application will start, and you can access the Todo API at `http://localhost:8080/todos`.
+The application will start, and you can access the Task API at `http://localhost:8080/api/task/`.

 ## Dependencies